jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

 evolving factor plots, in order to speed up the process.
 The final EFA rotation is done on the full unbinned dataset.
 You can turn binning on and off and adjust the binning parameters in the Series options panel in the Advanced Options window.

+Note 2: If you save a pdf report of a series that has EFA analysis done on it, a summary of the EFA analysis and the various plots is saved in the report.

 .. |efa_series_plot_png| image:: images/efa_series_plot.png
     :target: ../_images/efa_series_plot.png